fezzopro/portfolio-mobile-first/README.md

 ### Usage

-To run the project, execute the following command:
+- Open index.html in your fevorite browser.
+- Open developer options and choose responsive Dimension.
+- Choose devise with minimum width of 375px.

 ### Run tests

-To run tests, run the following command:
+This project has no test

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: github Page

 <p align="right">(<a href="#readme-top">back to top</a>)</p>